Golden Rule: Ancient Egypt

 Possibly the earliest affirmation of the maxim of reciprocity, reflecting the ancient Egyptian goddess Ma'at, appears in the story of "The Eloquent Peasant", which dates to the Middle Kingdom (c.
 2040–1650 BCE): "Now this is the command: Do to the doer to make him do."
 This proverb embodies the do ut des principle.
 A Late Period (c.
 664–323 BCE) papyrus contains an early negative affirmation of the Golden Rule: "That which you hate to be done to you, do not do to another."

 Ancient India

 Sanskrit tradition

-In Mahābhārata, the ancient epic of India, there is a discourse in which sage Brihaspati tells the king Yudhishthira the following about dharma, a philosophical understanding of values and actions that lend good order to life:
+In Mahābhārata, the ancient epic of India, Vyasa says:

 The Mahābhārata is usually dated to the period between 400 BCE and 400 CE.

 Tamil tradition

 In Chapter 32 in the Book of Virtue of the Tirukkuṛaḷ (c.
 1st century BCE to 5th century CE), Valluvar says:

 Furthermore, in verse 312, Valluvar says that it is the determination or code of the spotless (virtuous) not to do evil, even in return, to those who have cherished enmity and done them evil.
 According to him, the proper punishment to those who have done evil is to put them to shame by showing them kindness, in return and to forget both the evil and the good done on both sides (verse 314).